Be mindful. Be grateful. Be positive. Be true. Be kind.

 Most people get irritated by those who seem “too optimistic,” but this is often just an unfortunate misinterpretation of the difference between an optimist and an idealist.
 An optimist is really just a positive realist who is neither naive, nor in denial, nor blind to the realities of life.

-As a child, you impressed and inspired yourself on a daily basis.
-You ran, jumped, swung, sang and danced openly without a care in the world, and without worrying about what everyone else thought of you.
+As a child you impressed and inspired yourself on a daily basis.
+You ran, jumped, swung, sang, and danced openly without a care in the world — without worrying about what everyone else thought of you.
 You didn’t need anyone else’s constant approval, because deep down you knew you were amazing.

-As you grew into adulthood, the pressure from peers, popular media and society as a whole began to wear on you.
+But as you grew into adulthood the pressure from peers, popular media, and society as a whole began to wear on you.
 You started comparing yourself to everyone around you.
 You judged and measured your body, your lifestyle, your career, and your relationships against other people’s lives.
 And when you realized that many of these people have things that you do not, bitterness set in and you gradually stopped appreciating all the great things you do have in your life.

 Optimists defend themselves against this self-dislike in two primary ways.
 First, they get back to trusting their own intuition when it comes to their daily activities.
 They stop asking for everyone else’s approval and simply do what they know in their heart feels right.
 Second, optimists don’t judge themselves against a set of unrealistic, third-party ideals.
 They let go of the ideals and instead hold on to the belief that they are always good enough just the way they are, even as they grow into stronger, wiser versions of themselves.

-In order to be optimistic, you have to be generally content with your life.
+In order to be optimistic you have to be generally content with your life.
 In order to find this contentment, you have to look within yourself.
-Happiness, after all, is an inside job.
+Happiness after all is mostly an inside job.

-Optimists disconnect achievement from happiness and give themselves permission to be happy in each moment without the need for anything more.
+Optimists set boundaries and disconnect long-term achievement from daily happiness — they give themselves permission to enjoy each moment without the need for anything more.
 This isn’t to say that they are complacent.
-They still set goals, work hard, help others, and grow, but they learn to indulge joyously in the journey, not the destination.
-(Read Buddha’s Brain.)
+They still set goals, build habits, help others, and grow, but they learn to indulge joyously in the journey, not the destination.

 5. Optimists embrace life’s ups and downs.

 Just because you’re an optimist doesn’t mean you’re not going to have bad days.
-You will, that’s reality.
+You will have plenty of bad days, that’s reality.
 Life isn’t always rainbows and butterflies.
 A foundation of realism keeps things in perspective and helps prevent things from being blown out of proportion.